Last Updated: 18th July, 2019

 Have you always wanted to invest in the Canadian stock market, but had no idea where to start?
 You’ve come to the right place.
-In this article, I’ll show you everything you need to know about the basics of stock market investing.
+In this article, I’ll show you everything you need to know about the basics of stock market investing in 2019.

 Are you ready?
 Let’s dive in!